 This post was written by Olia Gavrysh.

 Have you ever wondered which APIs are deprecated and which should you use instead?
 Or have you ever used an API and then found out it didn’t work on Mac or Linux?
+Have that ever happened to you too late when a major part of your code is already implemented and refactoring is way too hard?

 This post was written by our software developer intern Denys Tsomenko, who worked on a Brotli compression library during his internship.

 A few of us just went to a smaller .NET conference in Portland, called .NET Fringe.
 For me, it was the third time I attended .NET Fringe.
-I’ve realized that this conference has gained a special place in my heart,
+I’ve realized that this conference has gained a special place in my heart, so thought it would be worthwhile writing up why that is.

 Image processing, and in particular image resizing, is a common requirement for web applications.
 As such, I wanted to paint a panorama of the options that exist for .NET Core to process images.
 For each option, I’ll give a code sample for image resizing,